 November 15, 2021

 Access to testing is a critical part of the care and prevention for nearly every disease.
-It requires the right mix of affordable and high-quality technology and health system efficiency.
-Not only is it important to choose the right technologies for each healthcare setting, there are also several essential health services that need to be functioning around the laboratory for testing to be delivered effectively.
+It requires the right mix of affordable and high-quality technology and effective health systems.
+Not only is it important to choose the right technologies for each healthcare setting, but there are essential health services that need to be functioning for testing to be delivered effectively.

 Many countries are still working to establish testing programs for essential diagnostics, both the technology infrastructure and the associated health systems required.
 As such, testing remains a critical gap for many diseases.
 In 2021, a Lancet Commission on diagnostics estimated that half the world’s population do not have access to essential tests.